Radon is a health hazard with a simple solution.

 EPA recommends you begin with a short term test for more immediate results.
 If your result is 4 pCi/L or higher, take a follow up test to be sure.

 Depending on the results of your first test, follow up with either a long-term test or a second short term test.
 If your first test results are 4 to 8 pCi/L follow up with a long-term test.
-If your first test results were 8 pCi/L or above, follow up with another short-term test.
+If your first test results are 8 pCi/L or above, follow up with another short-term test.
 If the average of your two short-term tests is 4 pCi/L or above, or the result of your long-term test was 4 pCi/L or above, fix your home.
+To learn more about how to fix your home, visit About Radon Mitigation.

 If your test results are below the action level of 4.0 pCi/L, you may want to re-test in two to five years.
 You should test again if anything is done to the house that may change the air pressure like home renovation or the installation of new heating or air conditioning systems.